FraunhoferIWES/foxes-opt/docs/_sources/index.rst.txt

 *Farm Optimization and eXtended yield Evaluation Software* `foxes <https://github.com/FraunhoferIWES/foxes>`_ and is based on the optimization interface `iwopy <https://github.com/FraunhoferIWES/iwopy>`_.

-All three Python packages *foxes*, *foxes-opt* and *iwopy* are open-source and provided by Fraunhofer IWES.
+All three open-source Python packages *foxes*, *foxes-opt* and *iwopy* are provided and maintained by Fraunhofer IWES.

+The calculation is fully vectorized and its fast performance is owed to `dask <https://www.dask.org/>`_.
+Also the parallelization on local or remote clusters is enabled via `dask`.
+The wind farm optimization capabilities invoke the `iwopy <https://github.com/FraunhoferIWES/iwopy>`_ package which as well supports vectorization.

 Source code repository (and issue tracker):
     https://github.com/FraunhoferIWES/foxes-opt